itskoshkin/messenger-cli-server/README.md

 # The Messenger

 ### Info

-Server app using winsock2.h programming - it is a class project for 19SE (software engineering) at Higher School of Economics University
+Server app using winsock2.h programming - it is a class project for 19SE (software engineering) at Higher School of Economics University.

+The application is multithreaded: it supports user handling, registration and login, user login and logout alert, sending messages to the user pool.

 ### Collaborators